vardhandevarapalli/Photomanipulator/intial_implementaition/Readme.md

 ## Tests

 The `tests.py` file contains test cases for all the functions in the `transform` module.
 These tests ensure the correct behaviour and accuracy of the photo manipulation functions.
 To run the tests, execute the following command: ```python tests.py```

+## Alternate implementation
+An alternate implementation of the Image class is available in the `imagealt.py` module.
+This implementation eliminates the usage of `png.py` and instead uses the `PIL (Python Imaging Library)` module for reading and writing PNG images.
+The Image class in `imagealt.py` mimics the functionality of the original Image class, providing similar features for image manipulation.